AbhishekRP2002/discovery-call-agent/notes.md

 - implement dynamic prompt injection and real-time data integration support

 - ** coming the response .
 TTS conversation
-- company registered name is used, directly like "broadcom Inc" instead of "broadcom", have t apply some filtering / input account name sanitization
+- company registered name is used, directly like "broadcom Inc" instead of "broadcom", have to apply some filtering / input account name sanitization
   - close the room after the end of the conversation.